Addressing Neck and Back Pain When You’re Working from Home

 A bed, armchair or sofa is great for relaxing, but may not be ideal for spending hours hunched over your computer.
 Setting up a workspace with a table or desk can put you in a better position for your workday.
 For the times you are in front of the screen, investing in a good chair can support your posture and help you avoid a cranky back.

 Lumbar back support is important.
 The chair should have an adjustment to accommodate the lower back, and should be at a height that allows your feet to rest on the floor.
-“For those who aren’t as tall, put something under your feet so your legs aren’t dangling,” he says.
+If your legs are not reaching the floor, putting something under your feet can help.

 Think beyond the back

 Vision.
-Surprise: Some back and neck strain may start with your vision.
-“The first thing I ask patients is when was the last time they got their eyes checked,” McGee says.
+Some back and neck strain may start with your vision.

 Feet.
 For those who work at a standing desk, comfortable, supportive shoes are essential, since the stress of standing and walking will affect your entire spine.